"1999 Rolls Royce car owner": Ayisha Modi jabs Shatta Wale

-Ayisha Modi Reignites Fued With Shatta Wale, Calls him: "1999 Rolls Royce Car Owner"
+Ayisha Modi Reignites Feud With Shatta Wale, Calls him: "1999 Rolls Royce Car Owner"

 - Ayisha Modi recently joined the several detractors of Shatta Wale casting doubts over his Rolls Royce purchase